 - 1. The superintendent (or designee) may conduct an expulsion meeting, or may appoint one of the following persons to conduct the expulsion meeting: - a. legal counsel - b. a member of the administrative staff who did not expel the student and was not involved in the events giving rise to the expulsion. - 2.
 An expulsion will not take place until the student and the student's parent are given notice of their right to appear at an expulsion meeting conducted by the superintendent or the person designated above.
 Failure by a student or a student's parent to request and to appear at this meeting will be deemed a waiver of rights administratively to contest the expulsion or to appeal it to the school board. - 3.
 The notice of the right to an expulsion meeting will be in writing, delivered by certified mail or by personal delivery, and contain the reasons for the expulsion and the procedure for requesting the meeting.
 A student or a student's parent who fails to request and appear at an expulsion meeting after receipt of notice of the right to appear at an expulsion meeting forfeits all rights administratively to contest and appeal the expulsion. - 4.
 At the expulsion meeting, the principal (or designee) will present evidence to support the charges against the student.
 The student or parent will have the opportunity to answer the charges against the student and to present evidence to support the student's position.
 The student's attorney is prohibited from participating in the expulsion meeting but is allowed to remain outside the room where the hearing is taking place for consultation purposes. - 5.
 If an expulsion meeting is held, the person conducting the expulsion meeting will make a written summary of the evidence heard at the meeting, take any action found to be appropriate, and give notice of the action taken to the student and the student's parent.
-The student or parent has the right to appeal the decision of the person conducting the expulsion meeting to the school board within 10 days of the receipt of notice of the action taken.
-The student or parent appeal to the school board must be in writing.
-If an appeal is properly made, the board will consider the appeal unless the board votes not to hear the appeal.
-The board will then take any action deemed appropriate.
+The student or parent has the right to appeal the decision of the person conducting the expulsion meeting to the superintendent within 10 days of the receipt of notice of the action taken.
+The student or parent appeal to the superintendent must be in writing.
+The school board will not consider any appeal of the superintendent's decision.

 Legal Reference: 20 U.S.C.
 8001; 20 U.S.C.
-8002; Indiana Code 20-8-19-19 thru 23
+8002; Indiana Code 20-33-8-14 thru 31